Azalea224/butler-service-backend/README.md

 > "The goal isn't to do everything.
 The goal is to do _something_ — the right something for right now."

-AI Butler doesn't judge.
-It doesn't push.
-It simply meets you where you are and helps you take one small step forward.
+Simi doesn't judge.
+Simi doesn't push.
+Simi simply meets you where you are and helps you take one small step forward.

-# butler-service-backend